robinchew/fuelwatch/README.md

-This app pulls cheap fuel prices from fuelwatch.wa.gov.au using feedparser library.
+This app pulls cheap fuel prices from fuelwatch.wa.gov.au using feedparser library and other stuff.